-Hydration is always key, no matter what decade in life you find yourself.
+Drinking sufficient water is always key, no matter what decade in life you find yourself.
 Half your body weight in ounces is an excellent rule of thumb.
 If you're not crazy about plain water, try infusing it with fruit and herbs.

 Applying a vitamin C serum daily helps fade pigmentation, brighten skin, and protect skin from harmful pollutants.
 Typically vitamin C is applied once (am), sometimes twice (am/pm), daily depending on product instructions.

 Eating whole foods rich in vitamins and minerals will help not only your body stay strong, but will encourage your skin health.
 Bone loss increases as estrogen production decreases.
 Studies have shown women with lower bone density are more likely to have deeper wrinkles.

-Retinol, a derivative of vitamin A, encourages skin cell production, reduces the appearance of fine lines and evens skin discoloration.
+Retinol, a derivative of vitamin A, encourages new skin cell production, reduces the appearance of fine lines and evens skin discoloration.
 Adding a nighttime step with this ingredient will reap huge benefits.

 As you introduce more active ingredients into your skincare routine, your sensitivity to the sun may increase.
 Be sure to always wear SPF, and when in the sun for prolonged periods, wear a hat and find shade.
 By protecting your skin from harmful UV radiation each and everyday, you will help prevent further damage.

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
 Learn more about Hello Glow’s medical review board here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.139